 At the heart of the New College experience is its student life.
 The college offers students extracurricular and co-curricular programming, experiential learning, community engagement and leadership development, all of which support students’ academic and personal success.
 New College students will have opportunities to take part in many enriching activities, such as our Let’s Talk Days, SPROUT mentorship meet-ups, field trips, and various educational and social pursuits.
 They also may want to get involved in the New College Student Council, the New College Residence Council or one of the many clubs and groups housed at New College.

 Living at New—Residence Life

 The New College Residence, comprising three buildings, provides a vibrant community for over 850 students.
 Residence is more than just a place to live; it is a home, a place to make lifelong friends and an abundant resource of programs and services that support the student experience.
 We aim to extend learning beyond the classroom by providing a host of extracurricular and co-curricular activities to develop students’ understanding of the world beyond campus.

 New College offers unique living environments catering to the differing needs of our student body.
 These include multi-faculty communities, and single-gender, as well as gender-inclusive (or all-gender) communities.
-New College also offers three room options for residents: traditional single and double rooms, as well as our bed-over-desk double rooms.
+New College also offers three room options for residents: traditional single and double rooms, as well as our economy double rooms.
 Each room comes furnished with a bed, desk, desk chair and wardrobe.